 - Understand the principles of phase equilibrium, the role of the chemical potential, and the Clausius-Clapeyron equation.

 - Understand equation of state theory including characteristic form, Maxwell’s relations, ideal gases, ideal gas mixtures, imperfect gases, van der Waals form, and law of corresponding states.

 - Understand chemical equilibrium theory and the use of the equilbrium constant, be able to perform calculations for gas mixtures with one or two independent reactions, and be able to apply van’t Hoff’s equation.

 - Appreciate the need for energy storage and apply exergetic analysis to some thermo-mechanical storage concepts.

-- Understand the rôle of steam and gas turbine cycles in electricity power generation and be conversant with likely future developments.
+- Understand the rôle of a range of thermodynamic cycles in electricity power generation and be conversant with likely future developments.

 - Be able to evaluate the performance of gas turbine plants including reheat, intercooling and recuperation.

-- Be able to evaluate the performance of steam power plants including reheat and feedheating.
+- Be able to evaluate the performance of Rankine power plants including reheat and feedheating.

 - Be able to evaluate the performance of combined cycles.

-- Understand the issues involved in the capture and storage of carbon dioxide from fossil-fuelled power plants.
+- Understand the issues involved in the capture and storage of carbon dioxide.

 Introduction, Thermodynamics and Energy Storage (9L)